 This is a really broad category, so let’s delve into the details and consider what should and shouldn’t be considered as part of your conversion rate.

 Website design best practices center on the idea that we want website visitors to take certain actions as part of the process of deciding to do business with us.
 For example, you may have videos on your website that explain the appeal of your products or services.
 Each time a visitor watches the video, that’s a conversion – you’ve gotten them to engage with your content in a meaningful way.

 Sometimes we want to learn more about our customers.
 Any data capture forms, such as those asking for a name and email address, are conversion points.
 If a website visitor fills out the form as desired, that’s a successful conversion.
 If they decide not to share their information, for whatever reason, then your conversion rate will reflect that.

 Understanding Data: Dive into the Details to Realize Maximum Value

-It’s important to not stop examining your website data prematurely.
-Simply knowing what your conversion rate is isn’t enough to help you make better business decisions.
+It’s important to examine your data thoroughly; don’t stop scrutinizing before you get to the good stuff.
+Simply knowing what your conversion rate is, isn’t enough to help you make better business decisions.
 Let’s look at those data capture points in more detail.

 The first question is obvious – how many people filled out a contact, service, or product inquiry form?
 We can take this as an indication of interest, certainly, but we want to know more.
 How did the people who filled out the form arrive at your website?
 Did they come via a specific marketing channel, such as social media, email marketing, or after hearing a radio ad?
 Was this their first visit to your website, or had they visited previously, only to return again and fill out the form?